Severe Weather & Your Community

-But Texans are prepared to weather any storm, pandemic or not; these resources will help you do just that.
-No matter the type of property you own, here's our recommendations on how to be prepared before, during and after the storm.
+But whether it’s heavy rain or a tornado, Texans are prepared to weather any storm, and these resources will help you do just that.
+No matter the type of property you own, here are our recommendations to ensure you’re prepared before, during and after the storm.

 FAQs: SEVERE WEATHER & AVAILABLE RESOURCES

 When conditions are favorable for developing severe thunderstorms close to the watch area, a severe thunderstorm produces one-inch hail or larger and/or produces wind that equals or exceeds 58 miles an hour.
 Be prepared to move a designated safe space if threatening weather approaches during the watch.

 Severe thunderstorms can produce tornadoes with little or no warning.
 Side effects of such storms can also create flash floods and power outages, so people in the affected areas should seek safe shelter immediately.